MrZoyo/Zoyos-Lantons-Ant-Simulator/README.md

 # Zoyos Lantons Ant Simulator
- A simple Landon ant simulator written in Python with customizable parameters.
+ A simple Lantons ant simulator written in Python with customizable parameters.
 ---
 The following parameters are described: